 Before we discuss Amazon FBA alternatives, we need to understand more about Amazon’s FBA.
 Let’s face it, Fulfillment by Amazon (FBA) set the bar high for e-commerce businesses.
-Amazon’s advanced fulfillment network has the resources, technology, and capability to provide free, fast, flexible shipping to anywhere on the planet.
+Amazon’s order fulfillment network has the resources, technology, and capability to provide free, fast, flexible shipping to anywhere on the planet.

 Same day shipping is quickly becoming the norm, and for many e-commerce businesses, the only way to meet customer expectations is to hand over fulfillment and customer service requirements to Amazon, but FBA isn’t for everyone.

 E-commerce businesses have to “pay to play” in the market Amazon created, and an increasing number of online merchants are choosing to outsource their processes to 3rd party fulfillment services to reduce their dependence on Amazon.